gondiam/Gonzalo_Portfolio/README.md

 # Gonzalo_Portfolio
 Hello!
 Welcome to my Data science portfolio.\n

-Hope you like it and if you are interested to contact me here is my LinkedIn profile [Gonzalo Díaz Amor](https://www.linkedin.com/in/gonzalo-d%C3%ADaz-amor/)
+Hope you like it and if you are interested to contact me here is my LinkedIn contact. \n [Gonzalo Díaz Amor](https://www.linkedin.com/in/gonzalo-d%C3%ADaz-amor/)